harp-tech/harp-tech.github.io/Docs/Harp.Core.md

 - Affords the creation of `Harp Messages` of any type without previous knowledge of register specifications:
 ![whoami-read](./../Assets/whoami_read.png)

-- For registers with `Enum`-like inputs, allows users easy access to available inputs via a drop-down menu:
+- For registers with `Enumerable`-like inputs, allows users easy access to available inputs via a drop-down menu:
 ![resetdevice-write](./../Assets/resetdevice-write.png)

 - For registers with a complex structure, allows users to easily, and simultaneously, manipulate the different fields to compose a message: